-Districts also receive additional SEEK funding for limited English proficiency students, special education students, and students receiving home or hospital instruction in accordance with KRS 157.360.
+Districts also receive additional SEEK funding for students with limited English proficiency, students receiving home or hospital instruction in accordance with KRS 157.360, and special education students.

-While districts receive add-ons for specific types of students, the current law does not specify whether or how funds from the add-ons should be passed on to schools that are educating those students.
-KRS 157.360(2)(a) states that districts may use SEEK funds for at-risk students to pay for alternative programs for students who are at risk of dropping out and a hazardous duty pay supplement to teachers who work in alterative programs with students who are violent or assaultive.
+Although districts receive add-ons for specific types of students, the current law does not specify whether or how funds from the add-ons should be passed on to schools that are educating those students.
+KRS 157.360(2)(a) states that districts may use SEEK funds for at-risk students to pay for alternative programs for students who are at risk of dropping out and for a hazardous-duty pay supplement to teachers who work in alternative programs with students who are violent or assaultive.